Sponsorship of assistance dogs helps support wounded vets

 Our wounded soldiers face many difficult challenges after selflessly serving our country,” said Pat Vaughan, RBC Wealth Management East divisional director and executive sponsor of the firm’s veteran-focused employee resource group.
 “I’m proud that RBC Wealth Management employees did their part to help our heroes by supporting a great organization like paws4vets.”

 One employee did more than just his part to help.
 Rockville, Maryland financial advisor Bob Linn, who served in the U.S. Army Reserve from 1966 to 1971, participated in one of the campaign’s informational sessions, and was stunned to learn just how strongly an assistance dog can impact the life of a veteran.
 Linn donated enough of his own money to the campaign to sponsor three additional assistance dogs, and, also covered the cost of one dog's food for a year.

 “It’s unbelievable what veterans have given up for us,” Linn said.
 “I want to do whatever I can for them.”

 Golden retriever Kenan has been with veteran Adam Campbell for four and a half years.
 Campbell served three tours of duty in Afghanistan and three tours in Iraq with the U.S. Army, and was severely injured in 2005.
 When he first met Kenan, he was still in a wheelchair, and the dog essentially acted as his physical support structure, helping Campbell to get in and out of bed, turn lights on and off, or get his shoes on and off when his legs weren’t working.

 © 2014 Joan Brady

 Kenan, also sponsored by RBC Wealth Management, has helped Campbell with mental health issues stemming from combat-related post-traumatic stress, keeping him grounded in moments of stress or anxiety.
 Kenan is specially trained to help Campbell mitigate his symptoms of post-traumatic stress.

 “When I feel Kenan’s hair or nose, that’s a little reminder to take a breath and realize that I’m OK,” Campbell said.
-“He not only loves me, but he knows what’s going on inside me better than I do.
+“He not only loves me, but he knows what’s going on inside me better than I do.”